petrzivny/symfony-react-skeleton/README.md

 - Send me a message via LinkedIn or email and I will grant you write access to this repo. or
 - Follow [these](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) instructions.
+- "open an issue" ... a smad se mu budu venovat, ... neco si tady vymysli, issues se bezne pouzivaji, a je to forma kontribuce

-Both options are fine and I am looking forward for your awesome improvements or just typo fix.
+Any option is fine and I am looking forward for your awesome improvements or just typo fix.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->